 This web site, a.k.a. the Wilkes-Barre Record is a broad brush opportunity to capture news and commentary about Wilkes-Barre and Scranton, Pennsylvania, two towns near and dear to many of our hearts, with a lot of other wonderful towns in-between.
 This is not the Wilkes-Barre Publishing Company's original Wilkes-Barre Record which some readers may recall but the editors of this site have a history with that fine retired paper.
+Other articles on the site discuss that fine history.

 Click here to buy this book